tomdu3/delivery-calculator/SUBMISSSION.md

 `python manage.py runserver`

 ###  3.2. <a name='api-functionality'></a>API functionality
-A default web interface loads when the server is running and can be accessed on http://localhost:8000/ in the browser (or in a API test software like Postman).
+A default web interface loads when the server is running and can be accessed on http://localhost:8000/ in the browser (or in am API test software like Postman).
 The allowed method is POST and the input data can be given through a form or as a raw JSON data structure.
 By clicking on the button POST the request is made and the calculated result is given.

 <details>